![]() |

 Couture Carrie, an East Coast girl who tracks

-tells us why her mother still has her
+your other favourites, tells us why her mother

 wearing bell bottoms and vintage synthetics,